MaxMcIntyre/Year3-Notes/cs355/cs355-notes.md

     ![jpeg-compression-steps](./images/jpeg-compression-steps.PNG)

-* First need to convert RGB to YCbCr, and optionally chroma subsample
+* First need to convert RGB to YCbCr, so the color and luma channels can be compressed differently
+    * This is because there is a lot of color redundancy, due to human eyes being less sensitive to colour than intensity
+    * When highest quality not required, chroma subsampling reduces the resolution of Cb and Cr by a factor of 2/more
+        * This achieves higher compression without losing visual quality, due to human eyes' lower sensitivity to colour
-* Then divide image into non-overlapping 8x8 or 16x16 blocks, with encoding being done on each block separately
-    * Each block is called a macroblock or minimum encoded unit
+* Then divide image into non-overlapping 8x8 or 16x16 blocks, with encoding being done on each block (a.k.a. macroblock or minimum encoded unit) independently
-    * Reason for this is so that changes in pixel values are expected to be minimal, yielding larger values for low-frequency components and smaller values for high-frequency components in the DCT domain
+    * DCT done on block-by-block basis instead of on whole image, so that changes in pixel values are expected to be minimal
+        * This yields larger values for low-frequency components and smaller values for high-frequency components in the DCT domain
     * Quantisation then ensures better compression without high information loss
 * Perform DCT transform
     * Energy is preserved under DCT mapping:
         * $||\textbf{f}||^2 = \textbf{f}^T\textbf{f}$
         * $=\textbf{f}^T\textbf{A}^T\textbf{Af}$
         * $=(\textbf{Af})^T\textbf{Af} = \textbf{x}^T\textbf{x} = ||\textbf{x}||^2$
-    * DCT has the ability to capture most of the energy within a small number of coefficients
+    * Energy compaction: DCT has the ability to capture most of the energy within a small number of coefficients
 * Quantisation:
     * The main lossy step in JPEG
     * Each DCT coefficient is quantised by a pre-defined factor: